arriopolis/Fourier-Transform-Symmetric-Group/README.md

     python3 Fourier_Transform.py <n>

 If `n` is not specified, the default value of 3 is used.
-The program subsequently shows the Fourier Transform of the group Sn.
+The program subsequently shows a Fourier Transform of the group Sn.